martinResearch/DEODR/readme.md

 * derivatives along occlusion boundaries
 * differentiability of the rendering function
 * exact gradient of the rendering function
+* classical camera projection representation used computer vision
-* support camera distortion (applied on vertices) with OpenCV's 5 distortion parameters described [here](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html)
+* camera distortion with OpenCV's 5 distortion parameters described [here](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html).
+It requires small triangles surface tesselation as the distorsion is applied only at the vertices projection stage.
+* possibility to render images corresponding to depth, normals, albedo, shading, xyz coordinates, object/background mask and faces ids

 Some **unsupported** features: